Art overcomes hardship

 Sen’s first job in France was as a sweeper in an art lithography studio 10 km from Paris.
 With enormous initial struggle and timely help from kind scientist Dr Pyne, he managed to stay on in France permanently, beyond the 3 months visa granted to him.
 At the same time he was studying at École nationale supérieure des Beaux-Arts and the School of Design ESAG (Penninghen).
 In 1974 he had his first solo art exhibition in Paris.

-Creating his own ideology of art
+Gesturism Art: Creating his own art ideology

 “Never lose your bold brushstrokes, this gesture is unique to you,” one of his Parisian art professors would always tell him.
 Having ingrained all the Western art movements, Sen worked towards finding his own direction in art.
 He invented a new ideology he called Gesturism Art, a style that uses his bold brushstrokes.
 In Gesturism Art he incorporates his philosophical angle of human life which has a multitude of gestures from birth to death.